Ford viscosity cup

 The Ford viscosity cup is a simple gravity device that permits the timed flow of a known volume of liquid passing through an orifice located at the bottom.
 Under ideal conditions, this rate of flow would be proportional to the kinematic viscosity (expressed in stokes and centistokes) that is dependent upon the specific gravity of the draining liquid.
-However, the conditions in a simple flow cup are seldom ideal for making true measurements of viscosity.
+However, the conditions in a simple flow cup are rarely ideal for making true measurements of viscosity.
 It is important when using a Ford Cup and when retesting liquids that the temperature of the cup and the liquid is maintained, as ambient temperature makes a significant difference to viscosity and thus flow rate.

-The original Ford Cup was based on Imperial (UK) measurement of the aperture.

-Many other types of flow cups are being used, depending on the industry or region.
+Many other types of flow cups are used, depending on the industry or region: